What is Jedidiah?

 Is this a religious organisation?

-No. It was set up by Cynthia Stroud who was inspired by her faith in God to feed people.
+No. It was set up by Cynthia Stroud who acted on her faith in God to feed people.
 Her energy and passion attracted a wide range of volunteers of all faiths and none who share the charity’s mission that no one should go hungry.
 We have no idea what the recipients of food believe in.

 Don’t you think that government should be providing for families?